wangywUST/wangywust.github.io/Course/lecture_6.md

 **Example:**

-With \( p = 0.9 \), the model dynamically adjusts the number of tokens considered at each step, ensuring that 90% of the probability mass is covered.
+With $p = 0.9$, the model dynamically adjusts the number of tokens considered at each step, ensuring that 90% of the probability mass is covered.

 **Advantages:**